 - Histogram are density estimates (gives a good impression of the distribution of data.

 - Can be compared to the normal curve.

 - Exact values cannot be read from histogram because data is grouped into categories and individuality of data vanishes in grouped data.

-- It is more difficult it compare two data sets.
+- It is more difficult to compares two data sets.

-- It is used only for continuous data set.
+- It is used only for the continuous data set.